Terms and Conditions for Receiving Financial Aid

-CHANGE IN ENROLLMENT STATUS ON OR BEFORE THE 15th CLASS DAY: Disbursement of your aid is contingent upon the number of credits for which you are enrolled at the time your aid is disbursed.
+Disbursement of your aid is contingent upon the number of credits for which you are enrolled at the time your aid is disbursed.
 This must correspond to the funding level indicated on your most current Award Notification.
 If your enrollment status changes on or before the 15th class day due to your dropping credits after financial aid funds have been disbursed, including a retroactive drop of credit hours, you may have received funds that you were not entitled to receive.
 You will receive a bill from the Business Office for any overpayment made to you.
-If you add credits on or before the 15th class day and you are entitled to additional funds, the Enrollment Processing Office will electronically notify the Business Office to credit your student bill with any additional funds you may be entitled to receive.
+If you add credits on or before the 15th class day and you are entitled to additional funds, the Financial Aid personnel will electronically notify the Business Office to credit your student bill with any additional funds you may be entitled to receive.

 Satisfactory Academic Progress Requirements

-Students at Montana Tech of The University of Montana have a responsibility to maintain certain academic standards and make satisfactory academic progress towards a degree whether or not aid is being received.
+Students at Montana Tech have a responsibility to maintain certain academic standards and make satisfactory academic progress towards a degree whether or not aid is being received.
 These standards apply to all grants, loans, work study, tuition waivers, and some scholarships received now or in the future.

 Federal law requires the consideration of three factors when determining whether a student is making satisfactory progress toward a degree.
-These factors are 1)minimum GPA; 2) pace of completion or maximum time frame; and 3) satisfactory completion of a minimum number of credits attempted.
+These factors are 1) minimum GPA; 2) pace of completion or maximum time frame; and 3) satisfactory completion of a minimum number of credits attempted.
 Student academic records are reviewed at the end of each enrollment period.
 Students will be notified if a violation occurs.
-However, it is the student's responsibility to know if a violation has occurred whether or not the student receives notification from Enrollment Processing.
-Students who fail to meet satisfactory academic progress standards for the first time and those admitted on probation will be placed on financial aid warning and will remain eligible to receive financial aid for one additional semester.
+However, it is the student's responsibility to know if a violation has occurred whether or not the student receives notification from Financail Aid.
+Students who fail to meet satisfactory academic progress standards for the first time, as long as some credit and GPA are earned, will be placed on financial aid warning and will remain eligible to receive financial aid for one additional semester.
 Students must meet all standards at the end of the one semester warning period or will be placed on financial aid termination.
 A student may regain eligibility by enrolling at an accredited college or university, without the assistance of financial aid at Montana Tech, and passing sufficient credits to meet the percentage and/or grade point average standard or as per other arrangement made with the Financial Aid Director.
 The student must submit written notification to the Director of Financial Aid when this has been accomplished before aid eligibility will be reinstated.

-Minimum Grade Point Average (measured after each semester including summer) Undergraduates are expected to maintain at least a 2.00 cumulative grade point average at Montana Tech.
-You are not eligible for financial aid if your cumulative GPA at Montana Tech drops below a 2.0 for two enrolled consecutive semesters (ie A student does not meet the GPA requirement during the term and sits out of school for a period of time.
+Minimum GPA is measured after each semester including summer.
+Undergraduates are expected to maintain at least a 2.00 cumulative grade point average at Montana Tech.
+Undergraduate students are not eligible for financial aid if the cumulative GPA at Montana Tech drops below a 2.0 for two enrolled consecutive semesters (ie A student does not meet the GPA requirement during the term and sits out of school for a period of time.
 When they return, that semester is the consecutive semester.
 It can also be the very next semester, if the student attends.)
 Graduate students must maintain a 3.00 cumulative GPA in order to be eligible for financial aid.
 Graduate students are not elgibile for financail aid if the cumulative GPA at Montana Tech drops below the 3.00 for two consecutive enrolled semesters.

-Satisfactory Completion Rate Satisfactory completion means you have received a minimum grade of D or P ( satisfactory in a pass/fail class).
+Satisfactory completion means that a minimum grade of D- or P ( satisfactory in a pass/fail class) has been received.
 Grades of I (incomplete), F (failure), W (withdrawal), and AU (Audit) are not acceptable for satisfactory academic progress.
-Students who do not pass 67% (rounded down) of all credits attempted in two consecutive (defined as student enrollment, not necessarily one right after the other) semesters will be terminated from financial aid.
+Students who do not pass 67% (rounded down) of all credits attempted to earned in two consecutive (defined as student enrollment, not necessarily one right after the other) semesters will be terminated from financial aid.
 In addition, students must maintain 67% overall pass rate of attempted credits.